reactjs/react.dev/src/content/learn/lifecycle-of-reactive-effects.md

 In the previous example, you've fixed the lint error by listing `roomId` and `serverUrl` as dependencies.

 **However, you could instead "prove" to the linter that these values aren't reactive values,** i.e. that they *can't* change as a result of a re-render.
-For example, if `serverUrl` and `roomId` don't depend on rendering and always have the same values, you can move them outside the component.
+For example, if `serverUrl` and `roomId` don't depend on rendering and always have the same values, you can move them outside the Component.
 Now they don't need to be dependencies:

 ```js {1,2,11}
 const serverUrl = 'https://localhost:1234'; // serverUrl is not reactive